dddrrreee/cs140e-25win/labs/10-interleave-checker/README.md

 ### Errata and clarifications.

 Notes:
+  - For tests that have errors: `make check` may not pass because you might legitimately have a different number of errors than we do.

+    While checking at the machine code level makes the tool powerful, it also means you may not match our tests if the number of machine code instructions your compiler emitted for a test differs from ours.
+    Currently our stance is that you'll have to look at the tests to see if they make sense (the pro argument for this is that it helps your reason about what is going on).

   - Note: you'll have to cast-away the volatile when calling B from your single-step handler.
 Something like: